 - No Perpetual Monthly Car Payments: if you choose to keep the same car for several years, you can avoid perpetual monthly car payments that come with leasing a new car every few years.

 - Higher Monthly Payments: if financing your car purchase, your monthly payments will be significantly higher than if you’re to lease the same car.
 This is because the car loan includes the total cost of the car plus interest, sales tax, admin fees and other fees.
-Interest rate for a car loan is also usually higher than for a lease.
+The interest rate for a car loan is also usually higher than for a lease.
 Find the best car loan rates in your area here.

 - Repair and Maintenance Costs: Out-of-pocket costs for repairs will increase over time more so after the car is out of warranty.